shotover/shotover-proxy/docs/src/transforms.md

 This transform sends messages to both the defined sub chain and the remaining down-chain transforms.
 The response from the down-chain transform is returned back up-chain but various behaviours can be defined by the `behaviour` field to handle the case when the responses from the sub chain and down-chain do not match.

+Tee also exposes an optional HTTP API to switch which chain to use as the "result source", that is the chain to return responses from.

+`GET` `/transform/tee/result-source` will return `regular-chain` or `tee-chain` indicating which chain is being used for the result source.

+`PUT` `/transform/tee/result-source` with the body content as either `regular-chain` or `tee-chain` to set the result source.

 ```yaml
 - Tee:
     # Ignore responses returned by the sub chain